LearnTechWithUs/BBox-Label-Tool/README.md

 BBox-Label-Tool
 ===============

 A simple tool for labeling object bounding boxes in images, implemented with Python Tkinter.
-This forked version is adapted for the Yolo Algorithm and creates XML files.
+This forked version is adapted for the Yolo Algorithm and creates XML files and permitts multi-class classification.

 **Screenshot:**
 ![Label Tool](./screenshot.png)